History of cartography: Organizations

-History of cartography's technological changesMore at Cartography § Technological changes
+History of cartography's technological changes

-In cartography, technology has continually changed in order to meet the demands of new generations of mapmakers and map users.
+In cartography, technology has continually changed to meet the demands of new generations of mapmakers and map users.
 The first maps were manually constructed with brushes and parchment and therefore varied in quality and were limited in distribution.
 The advent of the compass, printing press, telescope, sextant, quadrant and vernier allowed for the creation of far more accurate maps and the ability to make accurate reproductions.
 Professor Steven Weber of the University of California, Berkeley, has advanced the hypothesis that the concept of the "nation state" is an inadvertent byproduct of 15th-century advances in map-making technologies.

 Advances in photochemical technology, such as the lithographic and photochemical processes, have allowed for the creation of maps that have fine details, do not distort in shape and resist moisture and wear.
 This also eliminated the need for engraving which further shortened the time it takes to make and reproduce maps.

 In the mid-to-late 20th century, advances in electronic technology have led to further revolution in cartography.
 Specifically computer hardware devices such as computer screens, plotters, printers, scanners (remote and document) and analytic stereo plotters along with visualization, image processing, spatial analysis and database software, have democratized and greatly expanded the making of maps, particularly with their ability to produce maps that show slightly different features, without engraving a new printing plate.
 See also digital raster graphic and History of web mapping.

 Aerial photography and satellite imagery have provided high-accuracy, high-throughput methods for mapping physical features over large areas, such as coastlines, roads, buildings, and topography.